-In the third quarter of 2021, claims against the County are below par with those reported for the same timeline in previous years, while claims made by the County year to date, remain slightly higher in comparison.
+In the fourth quarter of 2021, claims against the County are below par with those reported for the same timeline in previous years and claims made by the County year to date, are slightly lower in comparison to 2020.
 Legal and Support Services staff are continuing to be proactive on all fronts of risk exposure and loss mitigation through data collection and examination, providing staff training and knowledge sharing.
 These activities assist with the County continuing to be identified as a model municipality in terms of its loss experience.
 Staff have also been proactive in claims subrogation in order to recover costs from third parties where possible, as this has a positive impact on our Self Insurance Reserve as described within this report.